Palaces > Dachau Palace

 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Tickets for Dachau Palace are available in the café (if closed, please ring the bell).
+Tickets for Dachau Palace are available in the café.
+If it is closed, please ring the bell at the pillar in front of the palace entrance.

 Getting here / parking